PanPraescribens/primitive-survival/README.md

  - Smoking Rack or Pit Smoker - smoked meat good, jerky strips less good @Boomer Bill
  - add sound effects to temporal altar (like I did for the raft and fishing traps, but different)
  - make slippery fish percentage configurable
- - make trap bait stolen a thing, and configurable
+ - make trap bait stolen a thing, and configurable (along with a cooresponding update minutes)
  - change fishchanceofeggs to fishpercentchanceofeggs - ensure that the next calculation - eggs or ovulated eggs is 50/50

 **Version 2.5.7 Updates - testing performed under v1.15.0-pre.3 (unstable)**